skordal/potato/example/README.md

 supported by the ROM wrapper module.
 Uncheck the "Primitives Output Register" box register.

-Under "Other Options", check the "Load Init File" option and give the location of the coefficient file for the application to store in the ROM.
-To test the basic functionality of the chip, you can use the `hello` application from the `software/` directory.
+Under "Other Options", check the "Load Init File" option and give the location of the coefficient file for the bootloader application.

-Optionally, fill the remaining memory locations with no-ops by entering `00000013` in the correct field.

 ### Test it!